OmniLayer/spec/README.md

 The transaction data is encoded into said fake Bitcoin address which is then used as an output in a single Bitcoin transaction satisfying the following requirements:

-* Has a single or the largest pay-to-pubkey-hash input signed by the sending address
+* Has a single or the largest pay-to-pubkey-hash or pay-to-script-hash input with a valid signature to designate the sending address
 * Has an output for the recipient address (the 'reference' address)
 * Has an output for the exodus address
 * Has an output for the encoded fake address (the 'data' address)